nikogura/nikogura.com/NikOguraResume.md

 I've been a coach for public speaking and performance, was an instructor for leadership, taught both elementary and secondary classes, and was even a wildlife educator at the San Antonio Zoo in a past life.

 Things I can do are great, but it's really all about what I can help others achieve.
-See, I don't scale.
-There are only so many hours in the day.
+See, *I* don't scale.
+There are only so many hours in the day and my fingers move only so quickly on any given keyboard.
 But if I tell two people, and they tell two people, and so on and so forth, we have a whole revolution on our hands.

 One of my kung fu teachers used to demonstrate the most amazing magical abilities and leave the audience dumbstruck.
 Then he'd ask "Pretty cool, huh?".
 There was never any hesitation.
 "Yes!
 Amazing!"